 - Carefully drain several gallons from the water heater tank to flush out corrosion causing sediment, which reduces heating efficiency and shortens the life of the heater.

 - Check your water heater manufacturer's website for specific instructions concerning your make and model.

 - Consider replacing a water heater more than 15 years old.
 (The first four numbers of the serial number represent the month and year it was made.)
 Newer water heaters are more energy-efficient.

 - Make sure flammables are not stored near the water heater or furnace.

-- Check dishwasher, washing machine and ice maker supply hoses for bulges or leaks.
+- Check the dishwasher, washing machine, and ice maker supply hoses for bulges or leaks.
 Replace hoses showing signs of weakness or older than ten years.
 Use stainless steel hoses wherever possible.
 They are more reliable and less prone to bursting than other types.